 Throughout his career, Mr. Blank has represented video game company Nintendo in many matters, including:

 - Tomita Technologies Int’I Inc. v.
 Nintendo: Lead counsel in Southern District of New York case relating to 3D image capture and display technology patent against the Nintendo 3DS handheld gaming device.
 Following the Federal Circuit’s reversal in Nintendo’s favor of the district court’s claim construction, the Court ruled, after a week-long bench trial, that the Nintendo 3DS does not infringe the patent-in-suit.
-The case is currently on appeal to the Federal Circuit.
+The Federal Circuit affirmed the judgement of non-infringement.

 - General Electric Co. v.
 Nintendo: Obtained summary judgment of non-infringement of three patents relating to electronic control circuitry in the District of New Jersey, which was affirmed by the Federal Circuit.

 - Fairchild Semiconductor Corp. v.
 Nintendo: Obtained summary judgment of non-infringement in the Western District of Washington, which was affirmed by the Federal Circuit.

 - Rackman v.
 Nintendo: Obtained summary judgment of non-infringement of patent relating to video game software encryption technology in the Southern District of New York.